ossf/tac/process/project-lifecycle.md

 * Begins to establish the appropriate governance that enables its sustainment for potential graduation.

 #### Project Support
-* Receives guidance on technical direction from TAC.
+* Receives guidance on technical direction from TAC and/or WG.
+The sponsor continues to ensure the Project operates within the scope of the OpenSSF, adheres to the OpenSSF code of conduct, legal and IP policies, and reserves the right to consult with the TAC to raise any related concerns.
+Projects can reach out to the TAC if concerns about sponsor involvement arise.
 * Receives consideration as in-scope for any submission to an OpenSSF-managed conference or event.
 * Receives OpenSSF Code of Conduct Committee support.
 * Receives infrastructure support (details determined by project leads and OpenSSF Budget Committee).